 After breakfast, pick you up and start our trip to El-Fayoum Oasis and on to Wadi El-Hitan.
-El-Fayoum oasis is around 100 km southwest of Cairo.
-Our first stop is by ake Qarun for a morning coffee and the beautiful open scenery of the lake and Qatrani mountain behind.
+El-Fayoum Oasis is around 100 km southwest of Cairo.
+Our first stop is by Lake Qarun for a morning coffee and the beautiful open scenery of the lake and Qatrani mountain behind.

 Lunch in Wadi El-Hitan restaurant.

 After lunch, continue our tour in Wadi El-Hitan by visiting the Climate Change and fossils museum, a small museum that accommodated some of the whales’ fossils and other marine fossils found in the valley.
 The fossils are 40 to 200 million years old!
 We then leave Wadi El-Hitan and continue our trip to Mudawara mountain which is overlooking the lakes of Rayan Valley and the mountains of Magic Lake.
 Proceed to Wadi El-Rayan to see the waterfalls & possibly immigrating birds.

 Transfer back to Cairo to your location address.

 This trip duration is from 9 to 12 hours.
 Day trip to El-Fayoum Oasis and Wadi El-Hitan from Cairo.
 On this trip, we visit the Wadi El-Hitan site with 2 museums for fossils, Mudawara Mountain, Wadi El-Rayan, & Lake Qarun.

 It is 20 km from Fayoum and 80 km from Cairo.
 The lake is considered one of the most important ancient natural lakes.
 It is the remaining part of the ancient Moeris Lake.
 It comprises 1155 km2.
 It is five meters in depth in the east and thirteen meters in the west.
 You can practice water sports, fishing, and bird watching.
 The best period for fishing is from July to September.